-Where appropriate, DXC attempts to influence our clients' EHS programs to ensure a mutually beneficial CR program.

-DXC's EHS management system can extend to client sites and related aspects with a client site safety program established to ensure that DXC meets our legal and moral obligations toward both our employees and the client.
-DXC's processes ensure that selected contractors who meet DXC's expectations in terms of EHS are permitted to provide services to our clients.
+Where appropriate, DXC attempts to influence our customers through EHS programs to ensure mutually beneficial CR program outcomes.
+DXC's EHS management system can therefore be extended to customer sites and related aspects with a customer site safety program established to ensure that DXC meets our legal and moral obligations toward both our employees and the customer.
+DXC's processes ensure that selected contractors who meet DXC's expectations in terms of EHS are permitted to provide services to our customers.
 This approach includes the involvement of the global supply chain and the use of sustainable procurement processes in addition to ensuring compliance with applicable country-specific legal requirements.
-DXC, through our global EHS management system and related policies, attempts to influence and assist our clients in driving strategies toward sustainable environmental practices and EHS programs.
+DXC, through our global EHS management system and related policies, attempts to influence and assist our customers in driving strategies toward sustainable environmental practices and EHS programs.

-DXC runs an employee assistance program to assist employees with issues relating to work and family.
-Key health issues for the business include stress, musculoskeletal/ergonomic issues and cancers.
+DXC runs an employee assistance program to support employees with issues relating to work and family life.
+Key health issues for the business include stress, musculoskeletal/ergonomic issues, and cancers.
 As required, DXC sponsors internal as well as externally sourced programs to monitor employee health and well-being.
-We run these programs at global and country levels and include regular seasonal flu vaccination programs and employee health checks in some countries.
+We run these programs at global and country levels, and they include regular seasonal flu vaccination programs and employee health checks in some countries.
 Some DXC sites also run stress management sessions.

-Each country develops programs to assist employees.
-For instance, DXC UK provides an employee assistance and well-being program called UNUM LifeWorks that provides employees with a personal counseling phone service staffed by professional consultants who provide practical solutions, information, and support on life, health, family, work and finances.
-In addition, this service includes access to a website covering these topics, including health-related information to encourage our employees to take care of themselves, keep fit, eat healthy, get adequate rest, and understand and cope with diagnosed chronic conditions.
+Each country develops its own programs to assist employees.
+For instance, DXC UK provides an employee assistance and well-being program called UNUM LifeWorks that provides employees with a personal counseling phone service staffed by professional consultants who provide practical solutions, information, and support on life, health, family, work, and finances.
+In addition, this service includes access to a website covering these topics, including health-related information to encourage our employees to take care of themselves, keep fit, eat healthfully, get adequate rest, and understand and cope with diagnosed chronic conditions.